lenpio0/DeadCells/README.md

 # DeadCells
-Copy of Dead Cells website
+It is a copy of Dead Cells website, using Tailwind.